fgsahoward/fgsahoward.github.io/_posts/2016-11-18-Modern-Buffer-Overflows-Part3.md

 Part I. For the exploit in Part II to work several protections were turned off, namely, Address Space Layout Randomization (ASLR), the no-execute bit (NX Bit), and the stack canary.
-While there may be a few legitimate reasons to turn any one of these protections off, the mass majority of executables in the wild will have (almost) all of them turned on by default.
+While there may be a few legitimate reasons to turn any one of these protections off, the vast majority of executables in the wild will have (almost) all of them turned on by default.
 This post dives into the NX Bit and how it can be overcome using some more modern exploitation techniques.